 poetry#

 The poetry project is yet another tool around Python packaging and dependency management.
-It is gaining in popularity and probably the best option if you also plan to publish your code to PyPI.
+It is probably one of the best options if you also plan to publish your code to PyPI.

 It uses a pyproject.toml file (as motivated by PEP 518 to store the project’s metadata and dependencies.
 An additional poetry.lock file keeps track of the precise package versions that are installed.